Notes on using a stroboscope to help

 I place a set of numbers on the spider ends on the back of the blade.

-I place a set on the leading edge, a set on the middle, and a set on the trailing edge.
+I place a set on the leading edge, a set on the middle, and a set on the

 Then with all these little numbered stickers in all these critical spots,